Sanchit2104/Amazon-Data-Analysis-Dashboard/README.md

 # Amazon Data Analysis Dashboard

 ## 📌 Project Overview
 The *Amazon Data Analysis Dashboard* is a comprehensive project aimed at analyzing Amazon product data to gain insights into product performance, customer sentiment, and sales trends.
-The project uses *Python, **SQL, and **Tableau* to clean, analyze, and visualize data.
+The project uses *Python, and  **Power BI* to clean, analyze, and visualize data.

 ---